 After the information is received by the Registration and Credentials Committees, ensure that the Credentials Committee sends an e- mail to each Club President, with a copy to the District Secretary, advising the Presidents of the number of Delegates the respective club may identify for Conference voting purposes.

-Ensure that immediately after the early registration deadline the Registration and Credentials Committees confirm the Delegate/Proxy information with the District Treasurer and send it to the Club Presidents for verification (with copies to the Area Directors, District Secretary and Governor.)
+Ensure that immediately after the early registration deadline the Registration and Credentials Committees confirm the Delegate/Proxy information with the District Treasurer and send it to the Club Presidents for verification (with copies to the Area Directors, Secretary and Governor.)

 Ensure that if the Delegate/Alternate/proxy information is not received from a given club at the time of the early registration deadline, the appropriate Area Director will follow up and resolve any issues with Club Presidents in their respective Areas and that the District Secretary and Registration and Credentials Committees have a finalized list for the Area by the due date for the agenda packet.